sanka4rea/CityU_bioinformatics/content/tools/gene_new/gene prediction.md

 weight = 10
 # Project summary to display on homepage.
-summary = "gene prediction or gene finding refers to the process of identifying the regions of genomic DNA that encode genes. "
+summary = "Gene prediction or gene finding refers to the process of identifying the regions of genomic DNA that encode genes. "

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "tools/prediction.jpg"